 Establishment of Wellbeing SA

 Initial establishment of Wellbeing SA has commenced within the Department for Health and Wellbeing.
-Wellbeing SA was proclaimed as an attached office on 5 December 2019, and work is underway to support its establishment as an Attached Office.
+Wellbeing SA was proclaimed as an attached office on 5 December 2019, and work is underway to support its establishment.

-Lyn Dean has been appointed as the Chief Executive Officer, and initial teams have been assigned to support further planning and progression of the Wellbeing SA model, as well as operational and staffing structures.
+Lyn Dean has been appointed as the Chief Executive Officer, and initial teams have been assigned to support further planning and progression of Wellbeing SA.

-It is anticipated that over the next 12 to 18 months, Wellbeing SA will progressively become responsible for:
+It is anticipated that, Wellbeing SA will progressively become responsible for:

 - system leadership in prevention, the collection and use of data and evidence to inform practice and out of hospital strategies and services funding approaches and services for prevention, health promotion and hospital avoidance

 - working collaboratively with community and stakeholders to impact physical, mental and social wellbeing and coordination of care

 - supporting the implementation of evidence based approaches for health promotion and integrated community based health care